This article covers Kentik’s Data Explorer dimensions that are unique to a specific data source (e.g., router model).

 These dimensions are used to filter or group-by on fields from devices whose Type is set in Kentik to "Fortinet FortiGate" (see Device General Settings).
 The dimensions enabled for these devices store various types of information that is specific to the data fields of NetFlow templates supported by FortiOS.

-For more information about Fortinet FortiOS NetFlow templates, see NetFlow templates.
+TIP: For more information about Fortinet FortiOS NetFlow templates, see NetFlow templates.

-Dimension name (portal) | Description | Type: | Direction |
+Dimension Name (Portal) | Description | Type: | Direction |

 Post-NAT Address | The IPv4 or IPv6 source/destination address in the IP packet header, as modified by the firewall during network address translation after the packet traversed the device.
 Extracted from the following IPFIX fields: